 - Scale system is completely free of external influence by magnetic fields or electromagnetic vibration

-- Positional accuracy is improved by 50% compared to the same machine without linear scales
+- Positional accuracy is improved by 50% compared to an MLCube without linear scales

-With a starting price of just under $250,000 including typical options and a positional accuracy of ±25µ across nearly 17 square feet of workspace, the MLCube LS arguably offers the most capability, across the largest work envelope, with the highest degree of positional accuracy, for the least amount of money.
+With a starting price of around $250,000 and a positional accuracy of ±25µ across nearly 17 square feet of workspace, the MLCube LS arguably offers the most capability, across the largest work envelope, with the highest degree of positional accuracy, for the least amount of money.

 DATRON MLCube LS can be configured with a vacuum table or pneumatic clamping system to hold aluminum stock for parts like these.

-So whether you need to produce a few very large and precise parts, or you need to batch machine hundreds of small precise parts in one long unattended machining session – the MLCube LS offers advantages that are not easily matched.
+So whether you need to produce a few very large and precise parts or batch machine hundreds of small precise parts in one long unattended run – the MLCube LS offers advantages that are not easily matched.
+Contact our DATRON experts to discuss your applications and how an MLCube LS can improve your production quality.
+Our team offers in-person and virtual demonstrations that we can customize for your specific manufacturing needs.